-The cost of preparing, assembling and mailing the proxy, this proxy statement, and any other material enclosed, and all clerical and other expenses of solicitations will be borne by the Company.
-In addition to the solicitation of proxies by use of the mails, directors, officers, and employees of the Company may solicit proxies by telephone or personal interview.
+The cost of preparing, assembling, and mailing the proxy, this proxy statement, and any other material enclosed, and all clerical and other expenses of solicitations will be borne by the Company.
+In addition to the solicitation of proxies by use of the mail, directors, officers, and employees of the Company may solicit proxies by telephone or personal interview.
+These people will receive no additional compensation for these services but will be reimbursed for any expenses incurred by them in connection with these services.
 The Company also will request brokerage houses and other custodians, nominees, and fiduciaries to forward soliciting material to the beneficial owners of Common Stock held of record by those parties and will reimburse those parties for their expenses in forwarding soliciting material.